thuthuy1901/thuthuy1901/README.md

 ### Welcome my github!
 I am currently a **fresher frontend developer** working at NCC Plus Company.
-I have one year of experience working with **TypeScript, Tailwind, and ReactJS**.
-I have knowledge about **Laravel, Angular, Vue, MySQL, Python** and more.
+I have one year of experience working with **TypeScript, Tailwind, and ReactJs**.
+About self-study, I studied Laravel, Angular, VueJs, NextJs, MySQL, Python and more.
 I am ready to learn anything new if given the opportunity.

 [Click Portfolio use VueJS](https://portfolio-vue-gilt.vercel.app/)